BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Obscurity"     | Darkness   | Mysticism
 ------- |"Rue"           | Mind       | Mysticism

+Updates as of 11/18/22:
+Changed some screens to look better, to hopefully show information better.
+Lowered number of moves a monster can move from 6 to 5.
+(Five makes my life easier and is easier on memory.)

 Updates as of 11/06/22:
 Versus modes have been added.
 You can fight other players via the link cable though the Link Battle mode.
 After you've fought someone over a link cable their data is saved so you can fight them offline via the Ghost Battle mode.